codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/git-triggers.md

 The PR checkboxes mean that this pipeline will run only on the respective events that happen on a Pull Request.
 You can select multiple checkboxes to further fine-tune the exact event.
 If you are interested in all events select the checkbox *Any Pull Request event*.

+>The individual Pull request checkboxes are available only for Github repositories.

 The Pull request target field allows you to trigger this pipeline only when the target of a Pull Request matches the branch name regular expression.
 Common examples here would be `master` or `production`.